dsward2/LocalRadio/BUILD.md

 * zlib

+Before using the XCode Build command for the LocalRadio scheme, the sox tool must be built by using Terminal.app.
+See the file named "sox git and build notes.txt" for instructions.

-Note: If a build fails due to missing MacPorts tools or libraries, after adding the missing files, it is recommend to use the XCode command to "Clean Build Folder..." before attempting to build again.
+Note: If a build fails due to missing MacPorts tools or libraries, after adding the missing files with the "port" commands, it is recommend to use the XCode command to "Clean Build Folder..." before attempting to build again.

 Note: if install_name_tool fails because there is not enough room to write the library paths in tools from MacPorts, this MacPorts configuration option can help: configure.ldflags-append -headerpad\_max\_install\_names